Last updated: April 21, 2023

 The spring and summer season is usually very busy, and to make sure you’re not going to miss out, it’s always recommended to lock in your favourite tour bookings.

-You could also catch a train or rent a car to explore the Blue Mountains by yourself.
-As long as you do your research and you know where to go, this can be an excellent idea.
+As mentioned above, it’s perfectly fine to catch a train or rent a car to explore the Blue Mountains by yourself.
+As long as you do your research and know where to go, this can be an excellent idea.